 California beaches embrace approximately 700 paddle surf locations.
 Outside reefs that produced large waves during the winter storm season; that were difficult to access without a personal watercraft, became the focus for tow surfers originally.
 The sport has matured and new entry level athletes have entered and brought attention to new user concerns.

-Many newcomers and original towsurfing teams are utilizing smaller size waves at shore breaks amongst or near paddle surfers or traditional paddle surfing areas to train and hone their skills year-round.
-This has led to concerns of liability, safety and conflict of use problem at select locations.
+Many newcomers and original towsurfing teams are utilizing smaller-size waves at shore breaks amongst or near paddle surfers or traditional paddle surfing areas to train and hone their skills year-round.
+This has led to concerns about liability, safety, and conflict of use problems at select locations.

-To date, there has not been any construction, organization or assimilation of facts, data, or resource content directed towards the sport of “Tow Surfing’.
-This is designed to begin that process and will be considered as Edition No. 1.
+To date, there has not been any construction, organization, or assimilation of facts, data, or resource content directed towards the sport of “Tow Surfing’.
+This is designed to begin that process and will be considered Edition No. 1.

 Highlights of Tow Surfing:

-Tow Surfing or Tow-In Surfing is a relatively modern water recreational boating sport that was developed by the creative efforts of Laird Hamilton, Buzzy Kerbox, Darrick Doerner, and Strapped Crew surfers in Hawaii in the early 90’s.
-Tow Surfing can be attributed to similar sports such as wake boarding, surfing, and waterskiing, whereas a person is towed behind a vessel utilizing an extension rope with a grab handle, and standing on an aquaplane device, including the foil boards which has been experimented by the Strapped Crew for the past several years, and products that will come in our near future as the concept evolves and is refined by enthusiasts and product manufacturers.
+Tow Surfing or Tow-In Surfing is a relatively modern water recreational boating sport that was developed by the creative efforts of Laird Hamilton, Buzzy Kerbox, Darrick Doerner, and Strapped Crew surfers in Hawaii in the early 90s.
+Tow Surfing can be attributed to similar sports such as wakeboarding, surfing, and waterskiing, where a person is towed behind a vessel utilizing an extension rope with a grab handle, and standing on an aquaplane device, including the foil boards which has been experimented by the Strapped Crew for the past several years, and products that will come in our near future as the concept evolves and is refined by enthusiasts and product manufacturers.

 Tow Surfing derived from the desire of Big Wave Surfers who wanted the ability to safely power surf larger waves that were breaking on outer reefs and typically incapable of catching due to their size and current surfboard construction.
 The size of these waves generally tracked towards land at faster rates than could be paddled into by “Guns’, surfboards designed for larger waves.
 Laird and his partner’s utilized technology and background products from windsurfing, and surfing which created specialized tow boards with foot straps, design, and size for speed.

-The founding fathers of this sport were using the wave energy in excess of 40-foot waves, newcomers are training in small waves at shore breaks which are creating a lot of concerns and conflicts with governing authorities, leading to bans, closures and community discord.
-Promoters are also encouraging the use of PWC for faster, expressive surfing exhibitions in very small wave size, and small surf competitions to entertain beachside spectators.
+The founding fathers of this sport were using wave energy in excess of 40-foot waves, newcomers are training in small waves at shore breaks which are creating a lot of concerns and conflicts with governing authorities, leading to bans, closures, and community discord.
+Promoters are also encouraging the use of PWC for faster, expressive surfing exhibitions in very small wave sizes, and small surf competitions to entertain beachside spectators.

 Tow Surfing Expansion:

-Our global expansion of population and encroachment on waterway use and management, complimented with safety issues for water users and product manufacturers combined with boating laws and regulations forces us to take action in respect to this new boating and surfing related activity.
+Our global expansion of population and encroachment on waterway use and management, complemented with safety issues for water users and product manufacturers combined with boating laws and regulations forces us to take action with respect to this new boating and surfing-related activity.